Bell v Lever Brothers Ltd: Facts

 Lever Brothers Ltd (which merged in 1930 to become Unilever) was a company which traded in West Africa, through a 99% owned subsidiary called the Niger Company (formerly the Royal Niger Company).
 The Niger trade was in trouble.
 Lord Leverhulme, the owner of Lever Bros, hired D'Arcy Cooper (a Quaker and senior partner of his uncle's accountant firm, Cooper Brothers) to be the chairman and manage the crisis.
 Cooper negotiated a loan from Barclays Bank, which insisted that a professional management run the Niger subsidiary.
 Cooper hired his friend, Ernest Hyslop Bell, a senior Barclays manager in 1923 as chairman of the subsidiary.
 Mr Snelling, a tax consultant that had successfully got Lever Bros a big tax refund in 1921, was appointed as vice chairman.
 They did well, and turned a profit.
 The company was then merged with a former competitor (African and Eastern Trade Corporation) to form the United Africa Company in 1929.

 Bell had wanted to run the new United Africa Company, because he was too old at 54 to have a job in the City, and he had left his Barclays position.
 At lunch in the Savoy Grill he agreed with Cooper that he would get a big compensation package (£30,000) and retire.
 A similar "golden parachute" of £20,000 was given to Mr Snelling.
 However, shortly after, it was revealed that Bell and Snelling had been part of a regional cocoa cartel, and used information on future price reductions to sell cocoa from their personal accounts.
 Lever Brothers Ltd therefore brought a claim for rescission of the compensation package on grounds of mistake of fact.

 Judgment

 Trial

+The initial trial was held before Wright J and a City of London Special Jury.
 The jury found that Bell and Snelling's illicit dealings breached the employment contract and that if the Lever Brothers had known they would not have entered into the agreement.
 Furthermore, the jury found that at the time of the agreement Bell and Snelling did not have in mind their illicit acts.
 Wright J therefore held the compensation agreements were void.